GreenAI-Uppa/AIPowerMeter/examples/acml_competition/README.md

 More concretely, it relies on two scripts.
 - `tf_model_to_test.py` : competitors are expected to provide this module.
 It will load the model and provide a `predict` function which will take as input a tensor containing the cifar dataset and return the predictions.
-In practice, you can launch the script `tf_measure_consumption.py` to perform an evaluation.
-- `tf_measure_consumption.py` : this script will use the predict function, perform the accuracy computation, and record the power draw.
+- `tf_measure_consumption.py` : this is the main script.
+It will use the predict function, perform the accuracy computation, and record the power draw.
 The results are stored in a json file `result.json`.
 You can use the template provided on this repo or provide your own if you are using another framework such as pytorch.

 To test the evaluation, just run